crusher-dev/documentation/docs/reference/client/web-console.md

 description: Official Web Console reference documentation.
 ---

-The Web Console allows you to interact with QuestDB.
+The Web Console allows you to interact with Crusher.
 It provides you with tools to query data and visualize it in a table or using graphs.

 <img